VahaC/HA-Sensor-legend-card/README.md

 ### Manual
 1. Download the latest `sensor-legend-card.js` from the releases page.
 2. Copy it to your Home Assistant `config/www/sensor-legend-card/` folder (create the folder if missing).
-The `src/` directory in the repo only contains development sources, so you can skip it for manual installs.
 3. Add a Lovelace resource pointing to `/local/sensor-legend-card/sensor-legend-card.js` with resource type `module`.
 4. Clear browser cache or reload resources from **Developer Tools → YAML → Reload resources**.